cparse/cparse/README.md

 ## Features.
  + Operators: +, -, /, +, <<, >>
  + Map of variable names to be replaced in string.

+## Adding a binary operator.
+To add a binary operator,

+ 1. Update the operator precedence map in `calculator::calculate`.
+ 2. Add the computation to `calculator::consume`.

 ## TODO
  + Unary operators.